10 Interesting Facts About Mangroves

 For mangrove trees, sea level rise, farming, development, and aquaculture such as shrimp farming all pose major threats.
 Sea level rise in particular is limiting mangrove habitat and its climate change resilience: while they can migrate further inland, development of coastal areas limits where they can grow.

-The benefits of mangroves are immense, and as our planet rapidly changes, planting mangroves is becoming more important than ever.
-One Tree Planted is actively supporting mangrove restoration projects around the world.
+The benefits of mangroves are immense, and as our planet rapidly changes, planting them is becoming more important than ever.
+One Tree Planted is actively supporting mangrove restoration around the world.
 Want to help protect these magnificent trees?
-Plant a mangrove today!
+Support mangrove restoration projects around the world.

 Get news, updates, & event Info delivered right to your inbox: